ok-nick/opensource.contentauth.org/docs/introduction.md

 - Link C2PA data displayed on your site to [Verify](https://verify.contentauthenticity.org/)
 - Easily add user interface elements to your web site that display C2PA data while following the [user experience recommendations](https://c2pa.org/specifications/specifications/1.0/ux/UX_Recommendations.html) set forth by the C2PA

+### c2patool

+[c2patool](c2patool) is an open-source utility that allows you to **work with C2PA data from the command line**.
+Use this to:

+- Read a JSON report of C2PA manifests in supported file formats
+- Add a C2PA manifest to supported file formats

 ### Rust SDK

 The [Rust SDK](rust-sdk) is our open-source project for **adding C2PA capabilities to your desktop, mobile, or embedded application**.
 Use this to: